 All the Company's largest risk exposures are covered by annually reviewed reinsurance treaties.
-Reinsurance cover is secured with multiple reputable and professional reinsurers to avoid risk concentration.
+Reinsurance cover is secured with multiple reputable and professional reinsurers, supported by an international and highly reputed broker to avoid risk concentration.
 As documented in the Company's risk appetite, reinsurers should have a long-term credit rating of at least A- from S&P rating or equivalent.
 Annual stress scenarios are carried out in the ORSA report to assess the adequacy of the reinsurance strategy in place.

-C.6.6 Reputational Risk
+C.6.5 Reputational Risk